sierra-library/sierra/README.md

 What's the difference with other SCSS libraries?
 -----------

-This is a micro SCSS library to help you build websites in a matter of seconds, without all the arbitrary selectors.
+This is a micro SCSS library to help you build websites, without all the arbitrary selectors.

 * Only 37.03 kB (8.9 kB gzipped)
 * Modular